protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

     identical result; however, clients using the `map` field definition may reorder entries and drop entries with duplicate keys.

+## Unknown Fields {#unknowns}

+Unknown fields are well-formed protocol buffer serialized data representing fields that the parser does not recognize.
+For example, when an old binary parses data sent by a new binary with new fields, those new fields become unknown fields in the old binary.

+Originally, proto3 messages always discarded unknown fields during parsing, but in version 3.5 we reintroduced the preservation of unknown fields to match the proto2 behavior.
+In versions 3.5 and later, unknown fields are retained during parsing and included in the serialized output.

 ## Extensions {#extensions}

 An extension is a field defined outside of its container message; usually in a